- Michael Thompson

-Fortunately for me, I had a great speech therapist who recognised this and taught me to prioritise listening to others in order to get over my stutter (smart huh?).
+Fortunately for me, I had a great speech therapist who recognized this and taught me to prioritize listening to others in order to get over my stutter (smart huh?).

 She forced me to make a habit out of writing down three things I learned after each conversation, and somewhere along the way I slowly began to stop worrying about what I was going to say, and I started to actually listen to what other people were saying — and instantly my relationship and career dominos started to fall.

 “Nothing I say this day will teach me anything.
 So if I’m going to learn, I must do it by listening.” — Larry King